-We are welcoming all undergraduate and postgraduate students of our member universities to enter WTUN’s annual student competition.
+We welcome all undergraduate and postgraduate students of our member universities to enter WTUN’s annual student competition.

-All you have to do is use Digital Creativity in some way to try and address one of the WTUN’s chosen United Nations Sustainable Development Goals:
+All you have to do is produce and present an idea (via a video) to address one of the chosen United Nations Sustainable Development Goals

-We are seeking new and innovative solutions to address the five topics above, and we invite project proposals from student teams (undergraduate, postgraduate or a combination and preferably multi-disciplinary).
+We are seeking new and inclusive solutions to address the goals, and we invite project proposals from student teams (undergraduate, postgraduate or a combination and preferably multi-disciplinary).

 We invite you to submit your ideas in the form of a proposal and short video that will be assessed by our panel of judges.